 - The materials include opportunities for practice in connected texts with a daily instructional focus.
 The "Program Overview" defines why "Part 3: Whole-Class Transfer" exists in the daily lessons.
 It states, "It is important to remember that what is taught in isolation stays in isolation.
 Transfer is the independent application of learned skills at the word level and through connected texts across various reading and writing contexts."
 After explicit instruction of new phonics and spelling patterns within a daily lesson cycle, students practice decoding words that include that pattern in connected texts.
 The "Whole-Class Transfer" routine includes phrases and sentences with the phonics pattern of the day included.
 During "Part 3: Whole-Class Transfer," decodable words, sentences, and passages are provided to allow for cumulative practice of phonics skills that have been taught.
 This structure applies to each lesson (L28-54) within Unit 3 and demonstrates the progression of skills becoming more complex. - The materials include opportunities for practice in isolation with a daily instructional focus.
 They also include a "Guided Dictation" portion of the lesson daily, where the teacher releases more responsibility to the student for practicing the skill taught that day.
 Within each daily lesson cycle, materials include decodable words grouped and taught in isolation to provide students with an understanding of the daily skill.
-These lists align with the "Scope and Sequence."
+These lists align with the scope and sequence.
 For example, the materials say: "For this activity, I will spell a word.
 You will spell it back to me.
 Then, you will write and mark the word on your board.
 Markers down and hands out.
-I will spell it first: d-r-i-n-k.
-Give it back to me once. (d-r-i-n-k) Now, write it on your board as I spell it: d-r-i-n-k.
+I will spell the base word first: g-r-i-l-l.
+Give it back to me once. (g-r-i-l-l) Now, write it on your board as I spell it: g-r-i-l-l.
 Mark it.
 Move around the room and provide corrective feedback.
 Let's check your work.
 Boards up.
 Point to the word.
-Read it twice. (drink, drink) Brad went to drink some water.
-Markers down and hands out.
-I will spell it first: t-h-a-n-k.
-Give it back to me once. (t-h-a-n-k) Now, write it on your board as I spell it: t-h-a-n-k.
-Mark it."

-• The Student Transfer Book provides practice in isolation and connected text through activities like sound/word mapping, reading words with focused skill, sentences, and decodable passages.
-For example, Lesson 30: Spelling with -ck includes word mapping of the phonics skill with words in isolation, a short decodable passage, and a longer decodable text of the phonics skill within connected texts.
+Read it twice. (grill, grill) We grill food in the summer.
+Now, we will add a suffix to the base word.
+You will write the word next to your base word.
+I will spell it first: g-r-i-l-l-e-d.
+Give it back to me once. (g-r-i-l-l-e-d) Now, write it on your board as I spell it: g-r-i-l-l-e-d.
+Only mark the suffix." - The Student Transfer Book provides practice in isolation and connected text through activities like sound/word mapping, reading words with focused skill, sentences, and decodable passages.
+For example, the Lesson 74 pages provide opportunities to continue the instructional focus of "Jobs of Y: y as a Consonant and y as Short i" and includes practicing the phonics skill with words in isolation as well as a short decodable passage and longer decodable text with connected.